pmetzger/simh-docs/docs/ssem_doc.md

 |----|---------|
 | op | address |

-Instructions follows the mnemonic style used in the 1998 competition reference manual:
+Instructions follow the mnemonic style used in the 1998 competition reference manual:

 "The Manchester University Small Scale Experimental Machine